Travel Money: How much to budget for your 2026 Indonesian adventure

 How much to budget for Experiences in Indonesia?

-While many overseas tourists never see more than the tourist hot spots in Bali, each Indonesian island is unique and worth visiting.
+While many overseas tourists never see beyond the tourist hotspots in Bali, each Indonesian island is unique and worth visiting.
 From hiking/trekking and diving/snorkelling to a plethora of cultural and culinary experiences, there is a ton to do in Indonesia (for all budgets).

-Many tourist attractions in Indonesia cost more for foreigners than for the country’s citizens (sometimes a lot more), and very few experiences accept payment by credit card.
+Many tourist attractions in Indonesia cost more for foreigners than for the country’s citizens (sometimes a lot more), and very few experiences accept credit cards.

 What We Did